42core-team/monorepo/wiki/documentation/getter_filtering.md

 ```

 Here, `is_deposit` acts as the condition.
 The getter runs this check on every object in the game and returns the one closest to `(5,5)` that passes.

+This can be used with a large variety of different getter functions.